chrissyhroberts/Random_Codes/README.md

-# hello.world
-This is a placeholder
+# This repo is for random but useful bits of code